 Quivering Wings

-Wings held out by the African grey and quivering are part of a mating dance.
-It’s rarely a sign of sickness unless the entire body’s shaking simultaneously.
+Wings held out by an African grey and quivering are part of a courting ritual.
+Shaking is rarely a sign of sickness unless the entire body is shaking.

-However, if the parrot holds its wings horizontally, it might be preparing to fly away from a threat.
+If a parrot holds its wings horizontally, it may be entering a state of readiness to escape a threat.

 Opened Wings

-Open, outstretched wings give the appearance of size.
-It’s a form of aggression or fear used against other birds, animals, or humans.
+Open, outstretched wings, especially with fluffed-up feathers, create the illusion of size.
+It’s a form of intimidation that invokes fear in birds, animals, and humans.

 Feathers

-The language of feathers is hard to interpret.
-An African grey’s feather movements are often too subtle to notice and read.
-However, feather expressions include:
+The language of feathers can be hard to interpret.
+An African grey’s feather movements are often too subtle for most of us to notice and read.
+Feather expressions include:

 Ruffled Feathers